Compatibility

 System compatibility

-There is a well know issue with implementation of MIDI SYSEX with JAVA (MIDI SYSEX are messages used by KordsKontrol to communicate with most of the controllers – all of them in fact except Maschine controllers).
+On Mac OS, there is a well know issue with implementation of MIDI SYSEX with JAVA (MIDI SYSEX are messages used by KordsKontrol to communicate with most of the controllers – all of them in fact except Maschine controllers).

-This issue has been bypassed by using a Third-party library.
-For unknown reasons still, this library seems not to support hot swap (plugging or unplugging of devices after the program start) as it should.
-I have also found drivers issues with Maschine MKI controller on latest Mac OS versions, and have some detection issues taht are not related to KordsKontrol with my Maschine Mikro MKIII controller on Mac as well, so generally speaking, I believe that using Windows or Linux system could be a little easier for the moment.
+I have also found drivers issues with Maschine MKI controller on latest Mac OS versions, and have some detection issues that are not related to KordsKontrol with my Maschine Mikro MKIII controller on Mac as well

 Any decent modern CPU should be sufficient.